jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.20 MaxBranchLength

-Lindsay and Seibert's (2013) branch length index is used to map drainage divides or ridge lines..
+Lindsay and Seibert's (2013) branch length index is used to map drainage divides or ridge lines.

 *Parameters*: